Financial Aid

 Holy Child maintains a sound financial aid program in keeping with our commitment to enroll academically qualified students, regardless of their financial circumstances.
 For some families, the full tuition stretches resources beyond the family budget.
 Through Holy Child's financial aid program, we strive to make a Holy Child education possible for these families.

-Holy Child offers two named need-based scholarships:
+Holy Child offers the following

 New Holy Child Applicants